How to Maintain Traceability and Test Coverage in Jira with TestRail Reporting

 Step 5: Create a requirements traceability report

-If you are creating a traceability report manually, you will likely use a requirements traceability matrix (RTM) with an Excel spreadsheet or Google Sheets.
-An RTM can show the following:
+If you are creating a traceability report manually, you will likely use a requirements traceability matrix (RTM) in Excel or Google Sheets.
+A basic RTM can include:

 Steps to create a basic RTM: